 A registered firm is responsible for the conduct of the individuals whose registration it sponsors.
-A registered firm
+A registered firm fitness for registration.

-- must undertake due diligence before sponsoring an individual to be registered to act on its behalf (see further guidance in Part 4 Due diligence by firms of the Companion Policy to NI 33-109) - has an ongoing obligation to monitor and supervise its registered individuals in an effective manner (see further guidance in section 11.1 of this Companion Policy)
+- must undertake due diligence before sponsoring an individual to be registered to act on its behalf (see further guidance in Part 4 Due diligence by firms of the Companion Policy to NI 33-109) - has an ongoing obligation to monitor-and, superviseand train its registered individuals in an effective manner (see further guidance in section 11.1 of this Companion Policy)

-Failure of a registered firm to take reasonable steps to discharge these responsibilities may be relevant to the firm's own continued fitness for registration.
+Failure of a registered firm to take reasonable steps to discharge these responsibilities may be relevant to the firm's own continued